-“This year marks our 100-year anniversary, and we will be celebrating all year long.
-Medical technology has evolved dramatically since 1916, but our Mission to respond to the healthcare needs of our community with a Christian spirit has not wavered,” John Serle, FACHE, President and CEO.
+“2016 marked our 100-year anniversary, and we celebrated all year long.
+Medical technology has evolved dramatically since 1916, but our Mission to respond to the healthcare needs of our community with a Christian spirit has not wavered,” – John Serle, former President and CEO

 Our Mission leads us to respond to the healthcare needs of those we serve.
 But, not only are we called to respond, but we are called to transform healthcare.
 We believe that health care should be effective, safer and more available to all people.
 We preserve our Mission and identity in our work each day.
 Ours is a story of service, commitment, caring and action.